Alert, Nunavut

-Alert's temporary inhabitants staff a military signals intelligence radio receiving facility at Canadian Forces Station Alert (CFS Alert), as well as a co-located Environment Canada weather station, a Global Atmosphere Watch (GAW) atmosphere monitoring observatory, and the Alert Airport.
+All Alert residents are temporary, typically serving three- to six-month tours of duty there.
+They staff a military signals intelligence radio receiving facility at Canadian Forces Station Alert (CFS Alert, which includes Alert Airport), as well as the Dr. Neil Trivett Global Atmosphere Watch Observatory, a co-located weather station and monitoring observatory, both operated by Environment and Climate Change Canada (ECCC).

+In the 2021 census, the permanent population was recorded as 0.

 History

 Alert is named after HMS Alert, a British ship that wintered about 10 km away in 1875–76.
 The ship's captain, George Nares, and his crew were the first recorded Europeans to reach the northern end of Ellesmere Island.
 Over the following decades, several other expeditions passed through the area, most notably Robert Peary during his expedition to reach the North Pole in 1909.

 Post-World War II (1945–1970)

 Shortly after the end of World War II, Charles J. Hubbard of the United States Weather Bureau aroused interest in the United States and Canada for the establishment of a network of Arctic stations.
 His plan, in broad perspective, envisaged the establishment of two main stations, one in Greenland and the other on the archipelago, which could be reached by sea supply.
 These main stations would then serve as advance bases from which a number of smaller stations would be established by air.
 The immediate plans contemplated the establishment of weather stations only, but it was thought that a system of weather stations would also provide a nucleus of transportation, communications, and settlements, which would greatly aid programs of research in many other fields of science.
 It was recognized that ultimate action would depend on international cooperation, since the land masses involved were under Canadian and Danish control.

 Following negotiations between the United States and Canadian governments, a group of five weather stations was established, known as the Joint Arctic Weather Stations (JAWS).
-On the Canadian side, the stations were to be operated by the Department of Transport.
-The locations for each station were surveyed in 1946, and a cache of supplies was dropped in Alert in 1948 by USS Edisto.
+On the Canadian side, the stations were to be operated by the Department of Transport (DOT).
+The locations for each station were surveyed in 1946, and a cache of supplies was dropped at Alert in 1948 by USS Edisto.
 Alert was the last of the five to be settled when the first twelve personnel (eight permanent staff and four to assist with construction) arrived on April 9, 1950.
 Construction began immediately, with the first priority being the creation of an ice runway on Alert Inlet before work began on the permanent all-season runway on Cape Belknap.
 Until its completion, supplies were parachuted in.